 Netflix believes in creating the best user experience that customers don’t hesitate to pay for.
 That's the only way to win the OTT streaming battle - allowing subscribers to keep watching what they want, without interruptions.
 Netflix churn rate is as low as 2.3%, it has users glued to their screens.

 Netflix recommendation system produces $1 billion a year as value from customer retention.

 "Netflix is still awesome after all these years.
 I have been using the platform since early days and still I can always find something that tweaks my interest.
 The website/app is user friendly and the price is still great for what you get”, says Tony Montouri, a Netflix subscriber.

-Netflix's growth increased massively during the pandemic.
-It added some 8.5 million new paid subscribers in the last quarter of 2020 to reach 203 million subscribers, managing to retain them till date.
+Netflix's growth increased massively after the pandemic.
+It added some 7.6 million new paid subscribers in the last quarter of 2022 to reach 230 million subscribers, managing to retain them till date.
 A few questions come to mind:

 - How did Netflix manage to retain customers?

 - How is the Netflix churn rate so low?